Introduction to SEO in Digital Marketing

 Create an SEO strategy

 To have a sound SEO system you must have a good SEO strategy in place.
-Below are some points you need ask yourself while setting SEO strategy:
+Below are some points you need to ask yourself while setting an SEO strategy:

-- Your target market: SEO is not meant to garner as many web traffic as you can to sell your items.
-Some geographic conditions and the customer demographics are very much important as to where and how you will get your customers.
+- Your target market: SEO is not meant to garner as much web traffic as you can to sell your items.
+Some geographic conditions and customer demographics are very much important as to where and how you will get your customers.
 Fine tuning on these parts will make you confident and successful going forward.
-Google Analytics will help you in your investigations on these factors.
+Google Analytics will help you in your investigations of these factors.

-- Concentrate on mobile-friendly approaches: Your website should be able to properly fit into mobile and give equal satisfactions to your customers the way they access your site in their personal computers.
+- Concentrate on mobile-friendly approaches: Your website should be able to properly fit on mobile and give equal satisfactions to your customers the way they access your site on their personal computers.
 One thing is clear, mobile overtakes the desktop.
 So, be sure to open that lane by checking how your website performs on mobile applications.
-Test your website URL in Google’s Mobile Friendly test for this.
+Test your website URL in Google’s Mobile-Friendly test for this.

-- More options in Search Engines: Your website should not only perform well in Google, but in every other search engines like Yahoo, MSN, AOL, and DuckDuckGo.
-Each search engine has different search algorithms that you need to know and accordingly make your website compatible for these searches.
-Your users may come from any roads.
+- More options in Search Engines: Your website should not only perform well on Google, but in every other search engine like Yahoo, MSN, AOL, and DuckDuckGo.
+Each search engine has different search algorithms that you need to know and accordingly make your website compatible with these searches.
+Your users may come from any road.

 - Clear website and quality content: A user-friendly website, clear navigation, SEO keywords, optimized Meta tags, title tags, and balanced keyword density in the qualitative, relevant, and consistent content are the main aims.
 Each page should be built around the keyword themes, with unique and non-plagiarised content.
 There should be no keyword stuffing as well.
 “Content is a commitment, not a campaign.”

 Every time, the algorithms are changing giving challenges in front of you.
 One thing you should not forget – there is no static SEO system that is going to stay forever as “SEO is a never-ending process.”
-With changing online customer behaviour, search engines, too, have developed different policies.
-But you are to realistically think about your target audience, their preferences and dislikes, usability of the website, and well-thought optimization plans.
+With changing online customer behavior, search engines, too, have developed different policies.
+But you are to realistically think about your target audience, their preferences and dislikes, the usability of the website, and well-thought optimization plans.
 Some may think only about ranking in the SERP without even bothering about their users.
 The Spiders after indexing the content will take note of its quality and relevance.
-If it finds some dishonest means are taken to rank in the search results, it will surely spam it, and in dire cases, the search engines will totally ban your website.
-Therefore, the main task is to think about your users first, how they navigate your site, and their satisfactions at using your website; all this would directly affect the site popularity or the time they spend in each page.
+If it finds some dishonest means taken to rank in the search results, it will surely spam it, and in dire cases, the search engines will totally ban your website.
+Therefore, the main task is to think about your users first, how they navigate your site, and their satisfaction with using your website; all of this would directly affect the site’s popularity or the time they spend on each page.